Tech-at-DU/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/readme.md

 If you recall, you changed the name of the bunny sprite to `hero` in `Hero.sks`, this gives you a way to easily find this node in the _GameScene_ scene graph.

+(This is a lot like assigning an ID to element in a webpage and accessing the element with JS.)

 Next you will add a code connection to the `hero` in your `GameScene` Class.

 > [action] Still in `GameScene.swift` setup the code connection.